 - Content Availability – Roku leads the market when it comes to providing content, with over 400,000 movies and TV shows, whereas Roku vs Xfinity Flex offers only 10,000+ selections.
 Roku provides content availability through its platform openness, which enables users to access many different apps and services.

-- User Interface – Users typically praise Roku for its clear and easy-to-use interface design, despite similar user-friendly features found on Xfinity Flex.
+- User Interface – Users praise Roku for its clear and easy-to-use interface design, despite similar user-friendly features found on Xfinity Flex.
 The interface of Xfinity Flex provides users with a functional system, but its complexity level exceeds that of other competitors in this field.

-- Price – Roku maintains a price advantage over Xfinity Flex given that the Xfinity streaming device now has negative free status.
+- Price – Roku maintains a price advantage over Xfinity Flex, given that the Xfinity streaming device now has negative free status.
 Customers find Xfinity Flex device pricing affordable because it starts from $29.755 and extends to multiple options that suit different budgets.

 - Customization – Each Roku device permits users to pick their preferred selection of applications or remove them at their convenience.
 Xfinity Flex provides restricted functions for designing the app interface.